 Step 3.
 Select the SSL Certificate’s subscription length (ie. 1 or 2 years) and the Desired Certificate Name.

 Step 4.
 Enter the contact information for the owner of the SSL Certificate.

 The typical turn-around time is up to 48 hours.
-However, there are many reasons why an SSL may take longer to be issued.
+However, in some cases, an SSL may take longer to issue.
 Once your SSL certificate has been installed successfully, you will receive an email notification to your primary email address on file.
 After you get the SSL installed, you can show the Secure Comodo Seal on your website.
 Check out our guide on how to show the secure seal for your site.